 Interactive Form Elements In The HTML

-Fields set to a type of 1-8 can use the interactive controls inside HomeGauge to set values - like the city or state dropdown lists on the Customer and Report Info screens for example.
-In order for this to work, the correct type from the table above must be set for the field in the HGF file, and the following block of code must be present in the head section of the HTML file:
+Fields set to a type of 1-8 can use the interactive controls inside HomeGauge to set values - like the city or state dropdown lists on the Customer and Report Info screens, for example.
+For this to work, the correct type from the table above must be set for the field in the HGF file, and the following block of code must be present in the head section of the HTML file:

 Dates, Times, and Auto-Comments

-Date and/or time type fields need to have a certain class: "datestyle" for date fields, or "timestyle" for time fields.
+Date and time type fields need a specific class: "datestyle" for date fields, or "timestyle" for time fields.
 When this class is set on the text fields in the HTML, an interactive calendar or time picker is displayed when the field is clicked from within HomeGauge.

-To add a signature image field, add a hidden text field as for an image to the PDF.
-In this case the position and the size will be used; place the field carefully so that it fits within the signature area on the PDF.
-Then simply add a field block to the .HGF file with the name, and a type of 11.
-Depending on the user's HomeGauge form signature settings (available in HomeGauge at Options Forms Options), one or two signature are automatically inserted when the form is merged.
+To add a signature image field, add a hidden text field for an image to the PDF.
+In this case, the position and the size will be used; place the field carefully to fit within the signature area on the PDF.
+Then, add a field block to the .HGF file with the name and a type of 11.
+Depending on the user's HomeGauge form signature settings (available in HomeGauge at Options Forms Options), one or two signatures are automatically inserted when the form is merged.
 Note: nothing needs to be added to the HTML file for signatures.